riskframe/ai-rmm/framework/govern-4.2.md

 #### Sub Practices

-1. Promote a culture of transparency and openness in discussing AI-related risks and impacts.
+1. Promote (cultivate and diligently foster) a culture of transparency and openness in discussing AI-related risks and impacts.

 2. Encourage open dialogue and collaboration among stakeholders, including AI developers, operators, users, and affected communities.